Kevin MacNeil

-Kevin Macneil is a Scottish novelist, poet, screenwriter, lyricist and playwright.
+Kevin MacNeil is a Scottish novelist, poet, screenwriter, lyricist, playwright and educator.
 He was born and raised on the Isle of Lewis in the Outer Hebrides.

 Artistic collaborations

-MacNeil collaborated with Hebridean musician Willie Campbell in 2011 to release the music album, Kevin MacNeil and Willie Campbell Are Visible From Space (An Lanntair).
+MacNeil has collaborated with Hebridean musician Willie Campbell.
+In 2011, they released the album Visible From Space together.

 Teaching and fellowships

 MacNeil has undertaken teaching posts and writing residencies in Sweden (Uppsala University), Bavaria (Villa Concordia), Shetland, the University of Edinburgh, and Kingston.
 He has held the Hawthornden Fellowship and was Inaugural Recipient of the Iain Crichton Smith Bilingual Writing Fellowship.
 He has been a judge for the Highland Book Prize, the Wigtown Poetry Prize and the Scottish Book Trust New Writers' Award.
 He is a remote mentor and on-site residential short course tutor for Moniack Mhor Writers' Centre.

-In 2017 he began a post at the University of Stirling, where he works as a tutor and supervisor for both undergraduate and postgraduate Creative Writing degree programs.
+In 2017, he began a post at the University of Stirling, where he works as a tutor and supervisor for both undergraduate and postgraduate Creative Writing degree programs.